 Believe it or not, chatbots have become a $1.23 billion industry — and it is only expected to grow throughout 2019, and beyond.
 The chatbot ecosystem is already incredibly diverse in terms of design, personalities, and functionality.

 Why?
 Today’s web and social media traffic is moving to mobile, and chatbots are proving to be a solid solution for keeping up with mobile users.
 In fact, 70 percent of consumers prefer receiving customer support from a chatbot than from a live representative.

-Many businesses still have yet to really see the value of using a chatbot.
-However, 80 percent of businesses say they expect to leverage a chatbot for their marketing efforts in the next two years.
+Many businesses still have yet to really see the value of using chatbots.
+However, 80 percent of businesses say they expect to leverage one for their marketing efforts in the next two years.
 Ambitious?
-Maybe… But this also presents a challenge: There are far too few chatbot experts available to keep up with the demand of businesses that want a bot designed and built.
+Maybe… But this also presents a challenge: There are far too few experts available to keep up with the demand of businesses that want a bot designed and built.
 As a result, many businesses are and will be forced to learn how to leverage their chatbots successfully through trial and error and reporting.

-Before we dive into some tips on how to become a chatbot expert, your first step should be to set goals for your chatbot.
+Before we dive into some tips on how to become a chatbot expert, your first step should be to set some goals.
 Setting goals will not only set your business up for success, but it will also help you identify areas for improvement and how to better analyze, optimize, and make your chatbot intelligent, to better serve your customers and maximize your lead generation efforts.